lynnfaraday/aresmush.com/tutorials/code/localization.md

         db:
             object_not_found: Nothing found with that name.

+{% tip %}
-{% include tip.html content="Like all YAML files, translation files require quotes around strings with special characters in them.
-When in doubt, use quotes." %}
+Like all YAML files, translation files require quotes around strings with special characters in them.
+When in doubt, use quotes.
+{% endtip %}

 ## Translation Keys